menard-codes/menard-codes/README.md

 - 📄 My LinkedIn is here [Menard Maranan - Linked In Profile](https://www.linkedin.com/in/menard-maranan/)

-- ⚡ Fun fact: **I'm taking a Business Degree, with major in Marketing.
+- ⚡ Fun fact: **I'm taking a Business Degree, with a major in Marketing.
 So besides my technical knowledge, I also have a Business Background**

 <h2>Connect with me</h2>